Multimodal Fake News Video Explanation: Dataset, Analysis and Evaluation: Proposed Model

-In the explanation generation part, we will feed $\mathbf{Z}$ to the pretrained Transformer Decoder $TD$.The decoder works in an autoregressive manner, that is, it generates the next word by considering all the previously decoded outputs, as follows:
+In explanation generation, we feed $Z$ to the decoder $TD$ of the pre-trained Transformer.
+The decoder works in an autoregressive fashion, that is, it generates the next words by considering all previously decoded outputs as follows: